uben01/Introduction-to-artificial-intelligence/Final-project/thoughts.md

 the whole level.
 So the only consideration was the mapping search function.
 I've chosen **UCS**, because I have to map the whole stuff and have to know how far away I could be from the closest finish.

 The problem was rather the mover function, which only had 1 second.
-Of course, in that time I can not possible calculate all the paths I could take.
+Of course, in that time I cannot possible calculate all the paths I could take.
 That's why **IDA&ast;** was chosen.
-By default I expand 4 node further, but if the time is running out, we can shut it down earlier, or if we have got plenty of time, we can expand further.
+By default, I expand 4 nodes further, but if the time is running out, we can shut it down earlier, or if we have got plenty of time, we can expand further.

 ### Implementing algorithms myself